sajjadGG/book-python/basics/sequence/slicing.rst

     text[:]         # 'We choose to go to the Moon!'

-Arithmetic operations on slice indexes
+Arithmetic Operations on Slice Indexes
 ======================================
 .. code-block:: python